 A VAT identification number is a unique code that allows companies to be detected in the taxation databases as VAT payers.
 It also serves as a proof of VAT registration whenever a company charges VAT from its customers.
+VAT verification is a simple process that allows to check if a company has the right to charge VAT or if your clients have provided you with the right credentials.

 Whenever you receive an invoice that includes a VAT tax in the total amount and are in doubt whether the VAT is charged rightfully, you might want to check whether the company is VAT-registered.
 Unfortunately, it is not possible to reach out to the local tax authorities and submit them with the company name to check its VAT registration status.
 Instead, you can use the VAT ID number provided by the company and learn if it is verified.
 If the company has not issued an invoice with a VAT number or any other document holding this information yet, you might want to try searching for the company data in one of the local online business registrars.